Menu

 Deakin University

-For the 2024 intake, Deakin University has updated the way in which their Rural Training Stream (RTS) works.
+For the 2024 and 2025 intake, Deakin University has updated the way in which their Rural Training Stream (RTS) works.
 Each year, 30 domestic places in the Doctor of Medicine (MD) are held for applicants applying through this stream which is designed to increase access for students from rural communities.
 For students in the RTS, all four years of the MD course will be held at rural training sites.

 Deakin University has now introduced a tiered priority system for the RTS, with places first allocated to eligible Tier 1 applicants, and if places remain, to Tier 2 applicants and finally Tier 3 applicants.
 For further information, head to the Deakin University website.